beztroski/efb-client/SECURITY.md

 ---

 ## 6. VULNERABILITY DISCLOSURE (RESPONSIBLE REPORTING)
-We welcome security researchers and community members to report suspected vulnerabilities in the launcher, our infrastructure, or our privacy implementation.
+We welcome security researchers and community members to report suspected vulnerabilities in the client, our infrastructure, or our privacy implementation.
 We ask that you:

 - **Do not** exploit the vulnerability for any purpose beyond demonstrating its existence.
 - **Do not** publicly disclose the vulnerability before we have had an opportunity to investigate and, if necessary, deploy a patch.